bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     by interacting with the RQ to determine their status as the RO. {{request-user}}

 interact
-: Describes the capabilities that the RC has for allowing the RO to interact with the
+: Describes the modes that the RC has for allowing the RO to interact with the
-    AS. {{request-interact}}
+    AS and modes for the RC to receive updates when interaction is complete. {{request-interact}}

 capabilities
 : Identifies named extension capabilities that the RC can use, signaling to the AS